Research Appointments

 Academic Supervisor: Renata Paola Dameri

-he research is part of the project “From Inclusive Technologies to Inclusive Smart Cities” (RAISE – Spoke 1, WP5) and focuses on developing a model of indicators for measuring urban inclusiveness.
+Project Description: The research is part of the project “From Inclusive Technologies to Inclusive Smart Cities” (RAISE – Spoke 1, WP5) and focuses on developing a model of indicators for measuring urban inclusiveness.
 The activity contributes to the creation of an innovative Urban Dashboard — a decision-support tool for local governance — based on territorial data and AI algorithms.
 The main activities include: conducting a literature review on IT tools for urban monitoring and decision-making support, with particular attention to the role of AI in data processing; defining indicators and optimal levels of granularity (spatial, temporal, social); constructing the urban grid and collecting urban data from public sources; developing the theoretical framework and the data model; supporting the design and implementation phases of the Urban Dashboard for Socio-Economic Empowerment, a demonstrator within the RAISE project.

 Research Fellow: Cristina Chiaiso